Home » Puddings & Custards » How to make Crème Caramel From Scratch

 Why should you loosely cover the crème caramel when baking?
 To prevent the custard from browning and a skin from forming on the surface.
 If you cover the pan too tightly however, the water won’t evaporate properly.
 If evaporative cooling doesn’t occur, the water in the bain marie (water bath) might reach a full boil and overcook your custard.

 • Bake for about 20-25 minutes until the custard is set but still jiggly.
-A digital thermometer inserted into the center of the custard (without touching the bottom of the ramekin) will register about 76-79°C (170-175°F).
-The baking time will depend on your oven, the ramekins used, how hot the liquids were when added to the egg mixture etc. Keep a close eye on the crème caramel the first time you make it.
+Tip: A digital thermometer inserted into the center of the custard (without touching the bottom of the ramekin) will register about 77-79°C (170-175°F).
+If the temperature is lower than that, the custard won’t have set and might fall apart when you invert it.
+If the custard gets too hot on the other hand, it will have bubbles on the surface and might be rubbery instead of smooth and creamy.
+The baking time will depend on your oven, the ramekins used, how hot the water was etc. Keep a close eye on the crème caramel the first time you make it.

-To unmold the crème caramel, slide a thin knife around the edge of the ramekin, being careful not to damage the surface of the custard.
+If this doesn’t work, slide a thin knife around the edge of the ramekin, being careful not to damage the surface of the custard.
 Place a plate onto the ramekin and carefully invert it.
+And if all else fails, you could also try dipping the ramekin briefly in a bowl of boiling water to warm up the caramel.

 Troubleshooting Crème Caramel